Escape Plans and Why You Should Have One

 Always plan ahead!
 If your home catches on fire, you may only have a few minutes to get your family to safety.
 Each family member can do their part to make the process smoother.
 Families can start by drawing a map of their home.
-Be sure to draw each door and window and have younger family members help to identify two ways out of each room.
+Be sure to draw each door and window.
+Then have younger family members help to identify two ways out of each room.

 Finally, be sure to always close each door behind you to slow the fire.
 A closed-door may help slow the spread of smoke, heat, and fire.
 Be sure to install smoke alarms inside each sleeping room, outside each sleeping area of the home and on every floor.